Discrete complex analysis on isoradial graphs: Introduction

 \subsection{Organization of the paper}

 We begin with the exposition of basic facts concerning discrete harmonic and discrete holomorphic functions on isoradial graphs.
 The larger part of Sect.~\ref{SectBasicFacts} follows \cite{Duf68}, \cite{Mer01}, \cite{Ken02}, \cite{Mer07} and \cite{Buck08}.
 Unfortunately, none of these papers contains all the preliminaries that we need.
 Besides, the basic notation (sign and normalization of the Laplacian, definition of the discrete exponentials and so on) varies from source to source, so for the convenience of the reader we collected all preliminaries in the same place.
-Note that our notation (e.g., the additive normalization of the discrete Green's functions) is chosen to be as close in the limit to the standard continuous objects as possible.
+Note that our notation (e.g., the normalization of discrete Green's functions and the parametrization of discrete exponentials) is chosen to be as close in the limit to the standard continuous objects as possible.
 Also, we prefer to deal with functions rather than to use the language of forms or cochains \cite{Mer07} which is more adapted for the topologically nontrivial cases.

 The main part of our paper is Sect.~\ref{SectConvThms}, where the convergence theorems are proved.
 The proofs essentially use compactness arguments, so it does not give any estimate for the convergence rate.
 Thus, as in \cite{Sm07}, we derive the ``uniform''\ convergence from the ``pointwise''\ one, using the compactness of the set of bounded simply connected domains in the Carath\'edory topology (see Proposition~\ref{PropUniC1}).
 The other ingredients are the classical Arzel\`a-Ascoli theorem, which allows us to choose a convergent subsequence of discrete harmonic functions (see Proposition~\ref{PropUniformComp}) and the weak Beurling-type estimate (Proposition~\ref{PropWeakBeurling}) which we use in order to identify the boundary values of the limiting harmonic function.
-We prove $C^1$-convergence, but stop short of discussing the $C^\infty$ topology since there is no straightforward definition of the second discrete derivative for functions on isoradial graphs (see Sect.~\ref{SectElemFactsHol}).
+We prove \mbox{$C^1$-convergence}, but stop short of discussing the $C^\infty$ topology since there is no straightforward definition of the second discrete derivative for functions on isoradial graphs (see Sect.~\ref{SectElemFactsHol}).
 Note however that a way to overcome this difficulty was suggested in \cite{Buck08}.